Vocinity/context-scorer/README.md

 ###### Author: [@isgursoy](https://www.github.com/isgursoy)
 ###### **BEWARE**: You have to donate $5 to [charities](https://donatenow.wfp.org/wfp/~my-donation) for each Batman call without properly following readme.

-Repository contains lib_Context_Scorer, and Context_Scorer (example) executable which is demonstrating context scoring.
+Repository contains lib_Context-Scorer, Context-Scorer (example) executable which is demonstrating context scoring and Context-Score_Server (grpc service).

 You don't have time for details?
 Jump right to the [example building procedure.](https://github.com/Vocinity/context-scorer#example-building-procedure)